 Federal aid regulations limit the amount of time federal financial aid recipients can work toward a bachelor's degree and require measured progress toward that degree.

-- Students who have completed the requirements for an undergraduate degree are no longer eligible for federal grant funds once the degree requirements have been met, regardless of whether the student seeks conferral of the degree.
+- Students who have completed the requirements for an undergraduate degree are no longer eligible for federal, state, or institutional funds once the degree requirements have been met, regardless of whether the student seeks conferral of the degree.

 - Students who have exceeded the maximum time frame to complete the degree as described below are no longer eligible for any federal, state, or institutional need-based funds or any federal loans funds.

 Undergraduate students seeking their first bachelor's degree are allowed to earn 150% of the number of credits required for the degree.
 Most bachelor's degrees require 120 credits.
 In this case, students enrolling in a semester after earning their 180th credit are no longer considered to be making Satisfactory Academic Progress toward the degree.

 Many Certificates in Agriculture Technology and Certificates in Veterinary Technology require 60 credits.
 For these programs, the 150% limit would be 90 credits.